Jeff Smith (motorcyclist): Grand Prix racing

 Smith won another two Grand Prix events in the 1961 250cc European Motocross Championship, but dropped to third in the season final standings behind his BSA teammate Arthur Lampkin as Dave Bickers successfully defended his title.
 He was a member of the winning British team at the inaugural Trophée des Nations event for 250cc motorcycles in 1961.

 The FIM upgraded the European Motocross Championship to World Championship status for the 1962 season.
 The Greeves factory chose not to compete in the new championship, keeping two-time European motocross champion, Dave Bickers, at home to compete in the British championship.
 Smith won three Grands Prix to take the championship points lead at mid-season, but then newcomer Torsten Hallman (Husqvarna) won five of the last six Grand Prix races to overtake Smith and claim his first world championship.
 Smith helped the Brirish team win their second consecutive Trophée des Nations event in 1962.

 In 1962, the BSA factory began development on motorcycle to compete for the 500cc Motocross World Championship.
 A 343cc BSA B40 four-stroke engine was employed using the race-developed chassis of the BSA B15 model.
 After the engine was painted black, the new motorcycle was dubbed "Black Bess" by British motorsports journalists after the horse ridden by Highwayman, Dick Turpin.
 In a year that had been dominated by Swedish riders, Smith rode the new motorcycle to victory at the season-ending 1962 500cc Swedish Grand Prix ahead of Sten Lundin (Lito).

 Smith entered the new motorcycle in the 1963 500cc Motocross World Championship and won three Grand Prix races to finish the season in third place just two points behind Second place Sten Lundin as Rolf Tibblin successfully defended his title by riding a four-stroke Husqvarna motorcycle to five Grand Prix victories.

-A significant moment in motocross history occurred during the 1963 season when ČZ factory rider Vlastimil Valek rode a 263cc two-stroke engine powered motorcycle to win the first moto of the 500cc Czechoslovakian Motocross Grand Prix ahead of a field of top-class, four stroke motorcycles.
+A significant moment in motocross history occurred during the 1963 season when ČZ factory rider Vlastimil Válek rode a 263cc two-stroke engine powered motorcycle to win the first moto of the 500cc Czechoslovak Motocross Grand Prix ahead of a field of top-class, four stroke motorcycles.
 The victory marked a turning point in motocross history as, it was the first win by a two-stroke powered motorcycle in the premier division of the Motocross World Championships.